gaurav1780/comp1010practicalClassMaterial/week 02 - javaEclipse/workshopJavaEclipse.md

 - `Question01.java` (test for method returning `boolean`), and,
 - `Question02.java`(test for method returning `int`).

-Based on that, complete `Question04.java` and `Question13.java` and run corresponding tests.
+Based on that, complete `Question03.java` and `Question04.java` and run corresponding tests.

 # Submission activity for this week

-For week 2, the submission required is the exported project for Question 7.
+For week 2, the submission required is the exported project for **Question 7**.
 You can make the submission by **Sunday 8th March 21:00**.
-You pass this activity if tests for 12 or more methods pass.
+You pass this activity if tests for **15 or more tests pass**.
+We suggest you attempt the 4 advanced questions after the other 26 questions.

 The more methods you can solve, the better are your prospects in the practical exams.
 After completing the methods, follow the steps from Question 6 to export to archive file.
 Name the archive file `studentID.zip` where `studentID` is your 8-digit Student ID and upload this file under `Week 2 submission`.

 ### Question 8 (Problem solving)